-UPDATE: This post and the code presented here became mostly obsolete since the release of “universal analytics”.
-I’m leaving it here “as-is” for reference, but please note that the code and the WordPress plugin which uses it are now mostly useless and will likely have no effect if you are using an up to date universal analytics code (which you should!).
+UPDATE: This post from 2012 and the code presented here became mostly obsolete since the release of “universal analytics”.
+I’m leaving it here “as-is” for reference, but please note that the code and the WordPress plugin which uses it are now useless and will likely have no effect if you are using an up to date universal analytics code (which you should!).

 Google Analytics is one of the best tracking tools for web traffic, and by far the most used across the web.
 Moreover, it’s free.
 But it also has it’s flaws and downsides.

 Here’s a major one: Analytics gives you the “time [spent] on site” and “bounce rate”, but these data are only based on Pageviews, because the code only fires once when a page is loaded.
 See where this goes ?
 The time spent on site, according to Analytics, is actually the time between the moment an user enters the site, and the moment when the last page of his visit is loaded.

 Here’s what it means: say an user enters your site, spend 3 minutes reading an article, and leave (maybe he even added your site to his bookmarks to come back later).
 Analytics says the time on site is exactly 0:00, and counts this visit as a bounce.

 So you have a 80% bounce rate and was wondering why ?
 It’s not because your site is not interesting, nor because your visitors are crazy freaks clicking everywhere without thinking! (at least not all of them…)

 Another scenario is when your visitor lands on your site, spend 2 minutes reading an article, clicks a link and sped 3 more minutes on another page before leaving your site.
 Did you guess how Analytics will reflect this visit?
 2 Pageviews and 2 minutes on site (instead of the actual 5 minutes).